What is Careless Driving?

 Careless driving causing bodily harm or death

-(3) Every person is guilty of the offence of driving carelessly who drives a vehicle or street car on a highway without due care and attention or without reasonable consideration for other persons using the highway and who thereby causes bodily harm or death to any person.
+Modified Paragraph: (3) Every person is guilty of the offence of driving carelessly who drives a vehicle or street car on a highway without due care and attention or without reasonable care and attention or without reasonable consideration for other persons using the highway and who thereby causes bodily harm or death to any person.
 2017, c.
 26, Sched.
 4, s.
-17.
+17. Furthermore, the above mentioned careless driving penalties could be much higher and could have much more serious consequences.

 Penalty